Astronaut Mark Watney is accidentally left behind on Mars, where he must not only stay alive, but find a way to get back to Earth.

-For astronaut, botanist and remarkably happy camper Mark Watney, however, things could always be worse.
-So much so that, even when he almost blows himself up trying to create water (to grow potatoes – on Mars, where nothing grows), it’s just one more step on the learning curve.
+For astronaut, botanist – and now Martian – Watney, however, things could always be worse.
+Even when he almost blows himself up trying to create water (to grow potatoes – on Mars, where nothing grows), it’s just one more step on the learning curve.
 Outrageously upbeat?
 This disaster plot is so feel-good, it makes Ghostbusters seem like The Exorcist.

 “For the record … I didn’t die on Sol 6.
 Certainly the rest of the crew thought I did, and I can’t blame them.
 Maybe there’ll be a day of national mourning for me, and my Wikipedia page will say, “Mark Watney is the only human being to have died on Mars.”
 And it’ll be right, probably.
 ‘Cause I’ll surely die here.
 Just not on Sol 6 when everyone thinks I did.”

 It would be easy to be dismissive of The Martian, yet it’s just so damn likable – just like Watney himself.
 It’s no existentialist discourse, yet it peeks in on some fairly fundamental questions: what does it take to stay alive … and what compels us to keep going?

 There are no literary bells and whistles; there’s not even much interior depth to Watney’s character – though, to be fair, most excessively introspective literary characters tend to go the way of Madam Bovary long before they’ve even got the bolts off the radioisotope thermoelectric generator.